Best E-Ink Tablet: Our favourite tablets for reading and note-taking

 While the latest iPads and Samsung Galaxy tablets have paved the way for creating a laptop-like experience from these portable slabs, there’s a growing appreciation for tablets that do away with high-end OLED panels in favour of less power-hungry, yet more comforting on the eye, E-Ink displays.

 If you’re still on the fence over what type of tablet you fancy investing in then you can check out our best tablet and best budget tablet round-ups.
-Otherwise, just keep reading on to see which E-Ink tablets came out on top.
+Otherwise, keep reading to see which E-Ink tablets came out on top.

 Best E-Ink Tablets at a glance: